- A medical card can save you money on every marijuana purchase.

 - Severe debilitating pain that has not responded to previously prescribed medication or surgical measures for more than three months, or for which other treatment options produced serious side effects

 - Severe and persistent muscle spasms, including but not limited to those characteristic of Multiple Sclerosis (MS)

 How does the online evaluation process work for getting a medical marijuana certificate in Delaware?

-There are three simple steps to seeing a Leafwell provider in Delaware to obtain your medical marijuana card:
+There are three simple steps to seeing a Leafwell healthcare provider to get approved for a Delaware medical marijuana card:

-- If you are approved for a medical marijuana card, your Leafwell physician will confirm your details with the state.
+- Once approved, your Leafwell physician will confirm your details with the state.
 After that, you can complete your state registration and pay the $50 registration fee.

 How old do I have to be to apply for a Medical Marijuana Card in Delaware?